laiqujan/bayesian-analysis/README.md

 Let's extract posteriors and plot:

-Plot cw - caught where place or testing level where bug was detected
+Plot CW - caught where is a place or testing level where a bug was detected.

 <pre><code>
 post <- extract.samples(m1.3)
 post_a <- inv_logit( post$a)